 Instructions

-1. Select Sauté and add the oil to the pot.
-Let the oil heat up for a few minutes and then add the onion, garlic, carrots, celery, and mushrooms.
+1. Add the oil to a large pot (see the notes for Instant Pot directions).
+Let the oil heat up for a few minutes over medium heat.
+Then add the onion, garlic, carrots, celery, and mushrooms.

 2. Cook for about 3 minutes, or until the vegetables start to soften.

-3. Cancel the sauté function and pour in the broth.
+3. Pour in the broth.
 Add the chicken, potatoes, rosemary, thyme, salt, pepper, and bay leaf.
 Stir to combine.

 Notes